 Yes, there is much to talk about when it comes to the odd uniform decisions teams have made over the years.
 But just like there’s love out there for French bulldogs or Christmas sweaters, ugly uniforms hold a warm place in the heart of all baseball fans.

 Sure they didn’t affect wins and losses (unless you mention Chris Sale), but a fan’s love and ire goes well beyond the current standings.
 So whether your team appears in Ugly Baseball Uniforms or not, fans of the sport will enjoy reliving the moments most teams would like to forget.

 SubtitleA Visual History of the Most Bizarre Baseball Uniforms Ever Worn

 Illustrations100 full-color and b&w photographs.

 About the author

-Todd Radom is an independent graphic designer specializing in branding for professional sports franchises and events.
-His work includes the official logos for Super Bowl XXXVIII and the 2009 NBA All Star Game, as well as the graphic identity for Major League Baseball’s Washington Nationals and Los Angeles Angels.
-Todd makes frequent media appearances, most recently on ESPN College Gameday and NPR, and has been profiled or quoted in many publications, including The New York Times, Washington Post, Chicago Tribune, Sports Illustrated, ESPN The Magazine, and Sporting News.
+Todd Radom is a graphic designer, professional sports branding expert, and writer.
+His work includes the official logos for Super Bowl XXXVIII, the 2009 NBA All Star Game, the graphic identities of multiple Major League Baseball teams, including the Washington Nationals and Los Angeles Angels, and league and team identity and branding for the Big 3 basketball league.
+He has provided commentary about sports logos and branding for ESPN College Gameday, National Public Radio, and the New York Times, and has been profiled or quoted in publications including the Washington Post, Chicago Tribune, Sports Illustrated, ESPN The Magazine, and Sporting News.